 Love and loss are just one of many themes that make this film so emotionally resonant.
 This film also deals with the horrors of time.
 Due to her eternal youth, Maquia watches everyone around her rapidly age.
 It hurts her to feel left behind as her loved ones slowly move toward death and she doesn’t.
 Seeing someone struggle to cope with time as the biggest threat to her happiness is painfully relatable.
 Time takes away from us as a species more than anything else.
 Time especially hurts Maquia in every way possible.
 She wishes time would slow down so that she can enjoy her loved ones.
 She also has too much time in the sense that she will live to eventually be alone.
 Time is the one villain that always wins but this film showcases beautifully that time well spent is worth the inevitable downfall.

-Technically, Maquia is a marvel to behold.
+On a technical level, Maquia is a marvel to behold.
 The animation of this movie is dazzling, vibrant, and inviting.
 It’s a beautiful fantasy world and it’s a great contrast to the realistic themes of the story.
 The score is overwhelming in a good way, it’ll give you goosebumps at times.
 The voice acting (I watched the English dub) is wonderful as well, especially from lead voice actress Xanthe Huynh, who delivers a delicately powerful performance as Maquia.

 In the end Maquia: When the Promised Flower Blooms is one of my new favorite films.
 It’s a story that will resonate with anyone who watches it.
 There’s fantasy, war, motherhood, love, heartbreak – something for everyone.
 When I started this film I expected to be moved by it.
 Never could I have expected how much this film would wreck me by the end.
 I cried through a good portion of the runtime, but the ending had me speechless.
 I had tears streaming down my face like I was myself, a newborn baby.
 Fall in love with this film even if it hurts you.
 Just like Maquia herself, you’ll be better because of the experience.